 Hosting earnings

-Hosts earn 25% of the rake on every real-money hand played at a table they run, credited live as hands settle.
+Hosts earn 25% of the platform fee on every real-money hand played at a table they run, credited live as hands settle.

 How your share accumulates

-You earn 25% of the rake on every real-money hand played at a table you host.
+You earn 25% of the platform fee on every real-money hand played at a table you host.
 The number isn't a daily total or an end-of-session payout — it ticks up live as hands settle.
-After each hand at your table, the contract credits your share to a balance attached to that specific table contract, and the figure updates in real time at the table view.
+Each real-money table is its own smart contract — a self-running program on Base, the Ethereum-based network Stacked runs on, where fees are very low.
+After each hand at your table, that contract credits your share to a balance attached to that specific table contract, and the figure updates in real time at the table view.
+Your USDC, a digital dollar that holds a stable value, stays in that contract, not with Stacked — only the contract's rules can move it.

-For how rake itself is calculated, see How rake works.
+For how the platform fee itself is calculated, see How fees work.

 Where you see it

 Inside each table you host, open the table's Settings → Players tab.
-You'll see your accumulated rake for that table — updated as hands settle — alongside the option to withdraw it.
+You'll see your accumulated platform fee for that table — updated as hands settle — alongside the option to withdraw it.

 This is per-table: each table you host has its own balance and its own withdraw action.
 There's no global "all earnings" view that aggregates across every table.
 If you host five tables, you have five balances to track and five places to withdraw from.